 The number of transactions per second for Vechain is unknown.
 The highest number in 24 hours on the mainnet of Vechain is 115 893 transactions.
 This amounts to roughly 80 transactions per second, showing that Vechain beats Bitcoin with a factor of at least 15-20.

-It’s safe to say that Vechain has great fundamentals, and that the industry it’s in will grow in the future.
-This is a great sign for the value of VET, the cryptocurrency that we’re analyzing as a possible investment in 2021
+It’s safe to say that Vechain has great fundamentals and that its industry will grow in the future.
+This is a great sign for the value of VET, the cryptocurrency that we’re analyzing as a possible investment in 2022

 Let’s take a closer look at the on-chain metrics of Vechain: